project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/92-chris-newman-busting-the-single-family-farm-myth-and-why-indigenous-collectives-are-the-way-to-go.md

 ---
-title: 92 Chris Newman, busting the single family farm myth and why indigenous collectives are the way to go
+title: 92 Chris Newman Busting The Single Family Farm Myth And Why Indigenous Collectives Are The Way To Go
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2020-09-29)